esl/MongoosePush/guides/local_build.md

 ## Production release

-Build step is really easy.
+The build step is really easy.
 Just type in root of the repository:
 ```bash
 MIX_ENV=prod mix do deps.get, compile, certs.dev, distillery.release
 ```